MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 * BeforeClose
 * AfterClose

+A full explanation can be found on the [documentation](https://www.mvvmcross.com/documentation/fundamentals/navigation)

 ### Lifecycle / Event hooks

 Starting from MvvmCross 5.0 ViewModels will be coupled to the lifecycle of the view.
 This means that the ViewModel has the following methods available:

 ```c#
     void Appearing();
     void Appeared();
     void Disappearing();
     void Disappeared();
 ```